 Like everything else in life, your digital advertising strategy requires balance to thrive.
+Adding social media advertising services to your digital advertising mix ensures you capitalize on the 2.4 billion people around the world that are on at least one social media platform.
 Think of paid social media advertising as the yin to your Google Ads yang, both are crucial to the online success of your business.

 Cultivating a paid social media advertising strategy that works takes time, testing, and the right user-experience to drive conversions, but the results can be well worth it.
 Close to 42% of the world’s population (about 3.2 billion people) use social media channels each day, making social media a great place to engage users where they already are.
 Further, 27% of online users say they find new brands and products from social media ads.
 Brands these days can’t afford to miss out on this digital opportunity.

 While no two digital advertising strategies are the same, we’ve found some tried and true methods that are important to the success of any paid social media advertising campaign.
 Here’s what our paid search experts have to say:

 Using Facebook’s audience builder tool is an easy way to find potential customers for your ads that may not have been included in your scope before.
 Facebook allows you to refine audiences based on a number of data points such as location, age, gender, time user is active, device, and interests such as education, politics, job position, and more.
 Utilizing this data allows you to drill down to bring awareness to users with interests similar to your brand’s product or service.